Zffu/WatchedObjects/README.md

 // This will print the last edit time of the value in the console console.log(myWatchedObject.getLastEditTimestamp())

+// Get the stored version of the WatchedObject let myStoredWatchedObject = myWatchedObject.getStored();

+// This will update the value of the WatchedObject object from the stored version myWatchedObject.updateValue()

 ```

 _For more examples, please refer to the [Documentation](https://github.com/Zffu/WatchedObjects/wiki)_